Gambling and online casinos in Malawi

 - integration of fintech and mobile applications into gambling infrastructure.

-Forecast: by 2030, the gambling market in Malawi could reach $60 million,
+Forecast: by 2030, the gambling market in Malawi could reach $60 million, of which 70% will be in the online segment.

-to the development of gambling in South African countries.
+Malawi is an example of a balanced and responsible approach to the development of gambling in South African countries.

-Legal casinos, lotteries and online platforms operate under strict control,
+Legal casinos, lotteries and online platforms operate under strict supervision, and the state receives stable tax revenues.

 safe and sustainable gambling ecosystem.